os2display/display-templates/README.md

 ## Develop

-In `examples/` is a local setup that is loading the components.
+`index.html` serves a local setup for working with the templates.

 ```bash
 docker-compose run template npm install